Compassion fatigue in 5 questions

 - Social support

 It is essential for healthcare professionals to feel they are not in it alone, especially if they are confronted with suffering regularly.
 This support should be present both at home and at work.
 The encouragement from colleagues in particular is important to build a barrier against compassion fatigue.
 After all, colleagues know exactly what the job is all about.
-As such, encourage employees to gravitate towards each other for an informal chat or a talk about work.
-Invest in a pleasant team atmosphere, too.
+As such, encourage employees to gravitate towards each other for a chat or a talk about work.
+Invest in a pleasant team atmosphere, too and structurally make time for intervision moments.
 Teams that are built on trust have a lower threshold when it comes to asking for help.

 Remove the stigma of compassion fatigue